 Our international collaborators have expertise in architecture, architectural theory, planning, development, design, Maharishi Vāstu Architecture, Maharishi Vedic Science and the creative arts.
 Our team brings together experts from New Zealand and Australia, Brazil, Germany, Kenya, Peru, Romania, Serbia, Slovenia and the United Kingdom.

 MVA welcomes interest and conversation around Maharishi Vāstu, a relatively new field in many countries but a field which is based on ancient Vedic knowledge of Sthāpatya Veda.
 We are excited for the possibilities of this ecological, holistic perspective on architecture, planning and design—bringing an integrated vision to the world of contemporary architecture.
-With MVRI’s Vishwakarman Professors Dr Neil Hamill and Professor Gaynor Hamill (New Zealand), MVA collaborators include Dr Anna Bonshek (Australia), Rolf Kuipel (Germany), Solomon Mwangi (Kenya), Mirtha Huamancaja Franco and Javier Ortiz Cabrejos (Peru), Șurcă Roxana Liana (Romania), Ognjen Djurovic (Serbia), Darija Orešković (Slovenia), Frank Lyons and Jonathon Phillips (UK).
+With MVRI’s Vishwakarman Professors Dr Neil Hamill and Gaynor Hamill, MVA collaborators include: Berenice Brendler (Brazil), Rolf Kuipel (Germany), Ognjen Djurovic (Serbia), Mirtha Huamancaja Franco (Perú), Șurcă Roxana Liana (Romania), Javier Ortiz Cabrejos (Perú), Solomon Mwangi (Kenya), Darija Orešković (Slovenia), Frank Lyons (United Kingdom), Jonathon Phillips (United Kingdom), Betsy Kettle (New Zealand), David Kettle (New Zealand), and Anna Bonshek (Australia).